DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 The **tradeoff** is that BFS often produces longer strings than DFS, because it must include null markers for *all* missing children—even deep ones—so that the level structure remains unambiguous.

+## **Algorithm**

+### **Serialization (Level‑Order)**

+1. If the root is `null`, return the null marker.
+2. Initialize a queue and enqueue the root.
+3. While the queue is not empty:
+   - Dequeue a node.
+   - If the node is `null`:
+     - Append the null marker.
+     - Continue.
+   - Otherwise:
+     - Append the node's value.
+     - Enqueue its left child (even if `null`).
+     - Enqueue its right child (even if `null`).
+4. Join all tokens with a delimiter to form the final string.

+**Key property:**
+Every node—real or null—gets represented, so the level structure is fully preserved.

 ### **Pseudocode**

 #### Serialize (Level Order)